cylc/cylc-doc/src/user-guide/task-job-submission.rst

 ^^^^^^^^^^^

 Submits task job scripts to loadleveler by the ``llsubmit`` command.
-Loadleveler directives can be provided in the suite.rc file:
+Loadleveler directives can be provided in the flow.cylc file:

 .. code-block:: cylc